A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Test functions for supercuspidal representations

-The normalized matrix coefficient $f$ is such that $\pi(f)$ has the narrowest possible support as a function on $\pi \in G(F)^\wedge$.
 Although $f$ has compact support modulo center, this control on the support of $f$ on $G(F)$ is insufficient for the purposes of this paper -- we need test functions with support in a compact open \emph{subgroup} of $G(F)$.
 Instead, we will choose our test functions to be restrictions of the diagonal newform matrix coefficients to appropriate compact open subgroups, and show in Sections \ref{sec:egSupercuspidalbackground}, \ref{sec:egSupercuspidal_odd} and \ref{sec:egSupercuspidal_even} that these retain the property of being newform projectors, and only slightly enlarge the support of $\pi(f)$.